mountaincharlie/midi-dragon/README.md

 * Email Subscription form created with [Mailchimp's](https://mailchimp.com/en-gb/) Embedded Form Builder
 * My Song modle's unique_slug_generator method uses my own [random_slug method from my Cook eBook project](https://github.com/mountaincharlie/project-four-cook-ebook/blob/main/cook_ebook/models.py) with the small addition of using the name of the Song in the slug to further reduce the chance of duplicate slugs
 * I used [W3School's Audio Element page](https://www.w3schools.com/html/html5_audio.asp) to find the code for setting up the audio element with controls
+* In order to create the 'sort by' dropdown selector, I followed and adapted the logic implemented in Code Institue's walkthrough project for; the select element and Javascript in their [products template](https://github.com/Code-Institute-Solutions/boutique_ado_v1/blob/f6c3de32aa152b98da174daba13412388258b9b8/products/templates/products/products.html) and the view function logic in their [all_products view function](https://github.com/mountaincharlie/e-commerce-walkthrough-project/blob/main/products/views.py)

 ### Media
 * Images: